karencfisher/exquisite-corpse/README.md

 <h3>To run the application</h3>

-If you only wish to play the exquisite-corpse game to collaborate with the AI on some poetry, simply download the exquieite-corpse.zip file.
-Unzip the directory containing the application and accesory files, and follow the instructions in the readme.txt.
+If you only wish to play the exquisite-corpse game to collaborate with the AI on some poetry, simply download the exquisite-corpse.zip file.
+Unzip the directory containing the application and related files, and follow the instructions in the readme.txt.

 <h3>Clone this repository</h3>